RunestoneInteractive/pythonds/_sources/Trees/ParseTree.rst

 right child so we look up the operator stored in this node, ``"*"``, and call this function using the left and right children as the parameters.
-At this point you can see that both recursive calls will be to leaf nodes, which will evaluate to the integers four and five respectively.
+At this point you can see that both recursive calls will be to leaf nodes, which will evaluate to the integers 4 and 5 respectively.
 With the two parameters evaluated, we return the result of ``operator.mul(4, 5)``.
 At this point we have evaluated the operands for the top level ``"+"`` operator and all that is left to do is finish the